hashicorp/terraform/website/docs/language/values/variables.html.md

 `null` within the module.
 If `nullable` is `false` and the variable has a `default` value, then Terraform uses the default when a module input argument is `null`.

-`nullable` only controls where the direct value of the variable may be `null`.
+The `nullable` argument only controls where the direct value of the variable may be `null`.
-For variables of collection or structural types, such as list or object types, the caller may still use `null` in nested elements or attributes, as long as the collection or structure itself is not null.
+For variables of collection or structural types, such as lists or objects, the caller may still use `null` in nested elements or attributes, as long as the collection or structure itself is not null.